Comprehensive Explanation of Advanced Near-Infrared Therapy

 - Treatment duration: Typically 5-15 minutes per site

-- Treatment times are generally shorter than with older LLLT devices due to the higher power output.
+- Treatment times are much shorter than with older LLLT devices due to the higher power output.

 - Duration is calculated based on the desired energy density and the power density being used.